Pixoraft/AIblaze/RENDER_DEPLOYMENT.md

 The deployment will:
 1. Install dependencies
+2. Generate blogs-data.json from individual blog JSON files
-2. Build the frontend and backend
+3. Build the frontend and backend
-3. Start the Express server on port 5000
+4. Start the Express server on port 5000
-4. Serve both the React frontend AND the API endpoints
+5. Serve both the React frontend AND the API endpoints

 ## Why Web Service Instead of Static Site?